mkeneqa/vagrant-hg2git/ReadMe.md

 ```

-Where the built in commands like `cd` and `git` aren't executed.
-The reason this happens is due to Windows putting different line endings at the end of every new line.
+The main reason this happens is due to Windows inserting different line endings at the end of every new line.

 The easy fix is to run this command:

 ```
 dos2unix Hg2GitConvert/convert.sh